Insights

-After you've built a functioning contact form with Next.js, you need to send that data somewhere.
-The advantage of sending form data to Zapier is that you have a lot of options for where to send the data next.
+After building a functioning contact form with Next.js, you'll need to send that data somewhere.
+Sending form data to Zapier offers multiple options for where to forward the data next.
 Once your data is in Zapier, you can send it to your CRM, database, or Google Sheets using Zapier apps.

-Below is the basic contact form we'll be using to send requests.
+Below is the basic contact form we'll use for sending requests:

 Basic Contact Form